breynisson/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

+We assume that the data is present in the workspace.
+If not, the data should be loaded and unzipped into the workspace.
 We load the data into our environment:

 ```r